Brum3ns/encode/README.md

 ```

 ## Adding a New Encoder
-> !Note : **The function MUST start with an uppercase and continue with lowercase**
+> !Note : **The function MUST start with an upper-case and continue with lower-case letters/digits**
 > You can read more about this in the code itself.

-You find all the function and where you can add your own in the following file:
+You find all the functions and where you can add your own in the following file:
 ```bash
 pkg/encoder/encoder.go
 ```